BOTANICAL NAME: Rhapis excelsa

 LIGHT/POSITION: Medium to high light but will tolerate low light for short periods.
 Warm to cool room temperatures make them very adaptable.

-WATERING: Evenly moist during the growing period, allowing top of soil to dry out between watering.
+WATERING: Keep evenly moist during the growing period, allowing top of soil to dry out between watering.
 Slow growing.
 Do not overwater.

-CLEANING: Spray and wipe of leaves regularly to remove dust and detect spider mite and mealybug.
+CLEANING: Spray and wipe leaves regularly to remove dust and detect spider mite and mealybug.